cgcouto/MDsim/README.md

 From here, copy the lines of C++ code produced by the MATLAB script and open MDsim.cpp with your IDE of choice.
 Once you're there, replace the lines at the top of the code with what you've copied.
 This is all you need to change in the code!
 Now you should compile the C++ code in the terminal with the command g++ -o  mdsim MDsim.cpp -fopenmp .
 From there, it's as simple as running the executable with ./mdsim.

-Finally, to read in the plist txt files and create cnt cells in the labelled folders.
+Finally, to read in the plist txt files and create cnt cells in the labelled folders, use the 'exportOutOfC.m' MATLAB script.
 Make sure that the sim info at the top of the script matches that from 'importIntoC.m'.

 ## Differences from the MATLAB Version